fabianseiler/RobotLearning/my_scripts_rl/Assignment2.md

 ### Notes
 Supported object names are those defined and recognized by the YOLO model (one, two, three, etc.).

-Ensure the RealSense node is active and publishing transforms (/tf) before starting the motion node.
+Ensure the RealSense node is active and publishing transforms (/tf)